IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

   - Define the system’s vision, goals, and target market.
   - Ensure the project aligns with business objectives and ROI expectations.
   - Allocate resources for development and operations.
+- **Qualifications:**
+  - Strong business acumen and market understanding.
+  - Knowledge of financial planning and resource allocation.
+  - Strategic thinking for scaling and market penetration.
 - **Interests:**
   - A competitive product that generates revenue.
   - User satisfaction and retention.
   - Scalability for future growth.

+---

 ### 3.5 External Service Providers
 - **Role:**